 Messages are sent to queues.
 A message queue is a container that holds messages while they are in transit.
 The message queue manager acts as the middleman in relaying a message from its source to its destination.
 A queue's main purpose is to provide routing and guarantee the delivery of messages; if the recipient is not available when a message is sent, the queue holds the message until it can be successfully delivered.

-Message Queuing, the Microsoft messaging technology, provides messaging and message queue facilities for any application and among any combination of computers that have Microsoft Windows installed, regardless of whether they are on the same network or online at the same time.
+Message Queuing, the Microsoft messaging technology, provides messaging and message queue facilities for any application.
+And it also provides messaging and facilities among any combination of computers that have Microsoft Windows installed, regardless of whether they are on the same network or online at the same time.

 A Message Queuing network is any set of computers that are enabled to send messages back and forth to one another.
 Different computers in the network play different roles in ensuring that messaging proceeds smoothly.
 Some provide routing information to determine how messages are sent, some hold key information for the entire network, and some simply send and receive messages.

 During Message Queuing setup, an administrator makes decisions about which servers can communicate with each other and sets up special roles for specific servers.
 The computers that make up this Message Queuing network are called sites, and they are connected to one another by site links.
 Each site link has an associated cost, determined by the administrator, that indicates how quickly messages can be passed across it.

 The Message Queuing administrator also sets up one or more computers in the network to act as routing servers.
 A routing server makes decisions about how a message is delivered by looking at the cost of various site links and determining the quickest and most efficient way to deliver the message across multiple sites.